Characterizations of Gelfand rings specially clean rings and their dual rings: Purified rings

-But obviously there are purified rings which are not almost p.p. rings.
-For example, $\mathbb{Z}/4\mathbb{Z}$ is a purified ring which is not an almost p.p. ring, since it is not reduced (as another reason, $\Ann(2)=\{0,2\}$ is not generated by idempotents). \\

-There are reduced purified rings which are not p.p. rings.
-For example, the ring $\Con(\beta\mathbb{N}\setminus\mathbb{N})$ is a reduced purified ring which is not a p.p. ring.
+There are reduced purified rings which are not p.p. rings, (recall that a ring $A$ is called a p.p. ring if each principal ideal of $A$ is a projective $A-$module, or equivalently, $\Ann(f)$ is generated by an idempotent element for all $f\in A$).
+For example, the ring $C(\beta\mathbb{N}\setminus\mathbb{N})$ is a reduced purified ring which is not a p.p. ring.
 There are also reduced mp-rings which are not purified rings.
-For instance, the ring $\Con(\beta\mathbb{R}^{+}\setminus\mathbb{R}^{+})$ is a reduced mp-ring which is not an almost p.p. ring.
+For instance, the ring $C(\beta\mathbb{R}^{+}\setminus\mathbb{R}^{+})$ is a reduced mp-ring which is not a purified ring.
 For the details see \cite{Al Ezeh 3}.
-Here, $\beta X$ denotes the Stone-\v{C}ech compactification of the topological space $X$.
-Hence, the following inclusions are strict: \\ \textbf{p.p. rings} $\subset$ \textbf{almost p.p. rings = reduced purified rings} $\subset$ \textbf{p.f. rings = reduced mp-rings}. \\
+Note that by Theorem \ref{Theorem X} (x), reduced purified rings and almost p.p. rings (in the sense of \cite{Al Ezeh 3}) are the same.
+Here, by $C(X)$ we mean the ring of real-valued continuous functions on $X$, and $\beta X$ denotes the Stone-\v{C}ech compactification of the topological space $X$.
+Hence, the following inclusions are strict: \\ p.p. rings $\subset$ reduced purified rings $\subset$ p.f. rings = reduced mp-rings. \\

-Let $A$ be either a clean ring or a reduced purified ring.
-Then by Theorem \ref{Theorem VII} (xi) and Theorem \ref{Theorem X} (viii), the pure ideals of $A$ are precisely the regular ideals of $A$.
-In spite of this, there are rings with the property that each pure ideal is a regular ideal, but these rings are neither clean nor purified.
-As an example, if $A$ is a local ring with two distinct minimal prime ideals then $\mathbb{Z}\times A$ is a such ring. \\